jettro/semi-website/_documentation/weaviate/current/FAQ.md

 ### Q: Why did you use GraphQL instead of SPARQL?

 A: Two words, user experience.
 We want to make it as simple as possible to integrate Weaviate into your stack, and we believe that GraphQL is the answer to this.
-The community and client libraries around Weaviate are enormous, and you can use almost all of them with Weaviate.
+The community and client libraries around GraphQL are enormous, and you can use almost all of them with Weaviate.

 ### Q: Can I request a feature in Weaviate?